SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/describe_roles.rst

      - BOOL
      - 0
    * - ``login``
-     - Validates whether or not role has login privileges
+     - Validates whether or not role has login privileges.
+Enabled for actual users.
      - BOOL
      - 1
    * - ``has_password``